LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 - all family and friends, especially anyone connected with math, geometry, teaching, computers
 - MIT media lab
 - free software foundation
+- linguists
+- people who study the structure of knowledge

 ### FAQ

+### Implementations

+- processing, my core code
+- AG laminated triangles, pen, paper, compass and straight edge
+- walking around, using chalk and rope and sticks and shapes
+- religious code for studying buddhism, islam, judaism, christianity, paganism, kaballah, hinduism:sacred geometry, geometric tiles, fonts of languages of scripture
+- textile fabrication description code
+- building mapper
+- park mapper
+- metro builder
+- mathematical e-book reader/writer
+- social interaction online and physical
+- dance
+- hopscotch
+- TKD or wushu forms
+- meme constructors
+- javascript, in a browser
+- iPhone app
+- android app
+- raspberry pi based playstation controller game implementation
+- trash printer with sharpie, bang booms, air elementals, rocks
+- CNC router for circuit board design
+- analog scope display control, POV in 2d on old scope from RPI
+- rotation groups on surface of Earth, from equator and date line with appropriate fractions, ALL ANGULAR
+- all triangular projections based on Dymaxion map

+### Theory

+0303,0304,0305,0306 are equivalent to selecting complex roots of unity, with 0334,0335 being multiplying or dividing by the next root of unity
+0310,0311,0312,0313,0314,0315,0316 are all geometric sequences which get selected and which one moves between the elements of using 0336 and 0337. theta and theta_step represent a discrete vector space which 0330,0331,0332,0333 move around in by adding or subtracting one of the basis vectors.
+The layers 032xx are simply a finite set with no operations, not a group or a ring or sequence.
+034x are actions of art and technology and not part of math per se 035x are